FAQs

 If your situation changes during the course of the policy, please let us know.

-• People who work for me are all self-employed, do I still requires Employers’ Liability Insurance?
+People who work for me are all self-employed, do I still require Employers’ Liability Insurance?

-If they are working under your supervision and control then yes.
+If they are working under your instruction, supervision and/or control then yes.

 Employers Liability Insurance is a legally compulsory insurance that all employers must purchase to cover themselves against claims brought against them by their ‘employees’ following an accident connected to their employment.
 The legislation governing this is the Employers Liability (Compulsory Insurance) Act 1969.